Luftare/deep-sounds/README.md

 - drums: can change sound sequence length
 - drums: note sustain can be changed accross all sounds

-- canvas: lines can be muted
-- canvas: all lines can be offsetted to left or right
+- canvas: lines have unique color
 - canvas: line waveform can be selected
-- canvas: lines are shown on the left side
-- canvas: sequence length can be adjusted

 * talker: words can be placed on a timeline
 * talker: word pitch is determined by vertical positioning